pop9119/pfAlias/README.md

 # pfAlias
+Alias files used in firewall.

-Alias files used in firewall
+This is a list of Alias used in a firewall system.